Code-Institute-Submissions/nassetti-maranello_AprResub/README.md

         * Error 1: The nav items could still be clicked by accident in the background of the welcome section even though users could not see them and should not interact with them.
         * Solution: Changed visibility to hidden so functionality would be turned off unless clicked.
         * Error 2: When clicking on nav-item, hamburger menu does not automatically close.
-        * Solution: Attempting to resolve without JavaScript.
+        * Solution: Resolved by making <ul></ul> visibility:hidden by default and visible when input:checked.

 ## References